INAPPROPRIATE

 FOR THE THEATRE?

+Yep.
+It’s a day of religious plays, most of them focused on Jesus and Mary.
 Our casts will include staunch atheists, devout believers (in multiple religions), and a whole lot of in between.
 Some of our participating groups are faith-based.
 Some are not.

 These plays were never meant to convert or convince — they build from stories that local medieval communities already knew and frequently retold.
 Those communities were culturally Catholic.
 Many players and spectators were hardly devout, just there for the spectacle; some were deeply pious; some were skeptics and non-believers with various levels of visibility; but nearly everyone in attendance grew up with a given set of Catholic stories and rituals, for better and worse.